layerxdao/layerx-mono/packages/protocol/README.md

-# Taiko protocol
+# LayerX protocol

 This package contains rollup contracts on both L1 and L2, along with other assisting code.
-Taiko L2's chain ID is [167](https://github.com/ethereum-lists/chains/pull/1611).
+LayerX L2's chain ID is [167](https://github.com/ethereum-lists/chains/pull/1611).

 ## Deploy